AlexMoS1n/AlexMoS1n/README.md

 I have experience in building application architecture, including the MVP approach, as well as experience working with relational (PostgreSQL) and non-relational (MongoDB) databases, CI/CD (GitHub Actions) and deploying projects via Docker and Nginx.
 The full stack of my knowledge can be viewed in the corresponding section.
 I completed Yandex Practicum Courses in the specialty of full-stack developer and have a corresponding diploma.
+I participated in the development of the ProCharity platform from Yandex, where I gained valuable experience working in a professional team.

 P.S.
 I love learning new technologies and am always happy to collaborate!